 16. Diospyros virginiana L. (persimmon) - This is a common but not abundant tree in the county.
 It occurs in the creek bottoms and on the uplands in about the same numbers.
 It is a lover of damp situations as the upland localities are always near the prairie lakes.
-Persimmon trees growing in the lowlands are generally tall and straight trees, reaching heights of nearly 75 to 80 feet (22.8 to 24.3 m), while those on the uplands are generally wide-spreading and larger fruit than those on the upland.
+Persimmon trees growing in the low-lands are generally tall and straight trees, reaching heights of nearly 75 to 80 feet (22.8 to 24.3 m), while those on the uplands are generally wide-spreading and seldom reach a height greater than 50 feet (15.2 m).
+The creek bottom trees generally bear larger fruit than those on the upland.
 This may be due to one of two things.
 The more rapid growth of the trees in the lowlands would make a tree appear much older than it really is and the size of the fruit seems to depend on the age of the tree.
 There is a great variation in the fruit and undoubtedly there are some strains that it would pay to cultivate.
 One of the trees known in the county the fruits vary from one half inch (1.3 cm) in diameter up to two inches (5 cm) in diameter.
 The amount of sugar contained is also extremely variable.
 The great variation in the fruit suggests that it would pay to cultivate some strain.